Sacobrt/SocialMediaAPP/Backend/README.md

 ##### Summary

-Creates a new user in the system.
+Creates a new user in the system and also creates a corresponding operator record.

 ##### Returns